kidkmon/ShadowMagicFlame/README.md

 ## 🛠️ Architectures and Patterns
 ### **Singleton**
-- Used for persist global components:
+- Used to persist global components:
-  - `LoadSceneManager`: responsible for the transition between scenes.
+  - `LoadSceneManager`: Responsible for scene transitions.
-  - `FPSCounter`: responsible for track the FPS.
+  - `FPSCounter`: Tracks and displays real-time FPS.

 ### **MVC (Model-View-Controller)**
 - **Model**: Data classes such as `DialogueData` and `AvatarData`.